-Personality typology is the study of personality types.
+Personality “typology” is the study of personality types.
 Conceptions of different temperaments or personality types have been around for millennia, seen as early as the ancient writings of Galen and Plato.
-The typology of the 16 types, which is our primary focus here on Personality Junkie, is based on the seminal work of Carl Jung, which was later developed and popularized by Isabel Myers and Katharine Briggs (i.e., “Myers-Briggs”).
+The typology of the 16 types, which is our primary focus here on Personality Junkie, is based on the seminal work of Carl Jung, which was further developed and popularized by Isabel Myers and Katharine Briggs (i.e., “Myers-Briggs”).

 Learning about yourself, as well as your friends and family, can be a lot of fun.
 It can also provide important insight into our thoughts, emotions, attitudes, and behaviors.
 It can explain, for instance, why some people need more time alone while others prefer to surround themselves with people.
 If you enjoy observing and analyzing people, typology provides you with a time-tested set of tools for accurately analyzing and understanding human behavior.

-Better Relationships: Many people are familiar with the “Men are from Mars, Women are from Venus” concept.
+Many people are familiar with the “Men are from Mars, Women are from Venus” concept.
 But such notions only scratch the surface of human relationships.
 By slicing the personality pie into 16 different types, it is possible to achieve much greater accuracy and specificity in understanding your own, as well as your partner’s, personality and behavior.
 Therefore, typology can serve as useful tool for understanding and improving your personal relationships (for more on this, see our Relationship articles).

 One of the first things people often ask me is how to accurately determine their personality type.
 Unfortunately, doing so is not always as easy or straightforward as it sounds.
 It can require time and patience to come to a firm conclusion about your personality type.
 With that said, there are several ways of discerning and clarifying your type designation:

-Learn about the Preferences & Functions: The “Ingredients” of Type.”
 Each personality type has four preferences and four primary functions.
 These are the basic “ingredients” that combine to make up each personality type.
 I provide a general overview of the preferences in the next section below.
-After learning about the preferences, you can take the next step and begin learning about the functions.
-At some point, you can dive even deeper by working to understand “the functional stack” and other elements of type theory.
-If the preference and functions are the basic “ingredients” of the types, the functional stack is the “recipe” or “formula.”
+After learning about the preferences, you can take the next step and begin learning about the 8 functions.
+At some point, you can dive even deeper by working to understand the “function stack” and other elements of type theory.
+If the preference and functions are the basic “ingredients” of the types, the function stack is the “recipe” or “formula.”
 It predicts the degree to which each function is used (i.e., the relative strength of each function) as well as the ways in which the functions interact to give us the final product of the personality type.

-Read about the Personality Types.
-We have written descriptions/ profiles for each of the 16 personality types.
-You can also explore our eBooks, My True Type and The 16 Personality Types, which are designed to help you clarify and better understand your type.
+We offer online profiles for each of the 16 personality types, as well as numerous articles about Intuitive (N) types in particular.
+You can also explore our books, My True Type and The 16 Personality Types, which are designed to help you clarify and better understand your type.

 It is important to realize that no preference (or personality type) is inherently better or more desirable than another.
 To function well as a society, we need all the personality types.
 Therefore, the point is to figure out what type you are, not the type you might like to be.